Strict quantization of coadjoint orbits: Continuity

-\begin{theorem} For $\hbar \in \mathbb C \setminus P_\lambda$ the product $*'_\hbar$ on $\Pol(\mathbb C^{N\times N})$ is continuous with respect to the topology of locally uniform convergence $\mathcal T_{\mathrm{lc}}$. \end{theorem} \begin{corollary} For $\hbar \in\mathbb C \setminus P_\lambda$ the star product $\starhat$ on $\Pol(\orbext\lambda)$ is continuous with respect to the reduction-topology. \end{corollary} \begin{proof} This follows immediately from the previous theorem and the construction of the re\-duc\-ti\-on-to\-po\-lo\-gy. \end{proof} \begin{remark} It is interesting to point out that the proof of \autoref{theo:continuity:onCn} will not use anything about the actual Lie algebra structure but semisimplicity and the form of the element $F_\hbar$.
-In fact, we only need that the coefficients of $F_\hbar$ behave like $p^w_\lambda(\alpha_w) \approx \abs w^2$ for large $\abs w$, the rest is to count terms and see that there are not too many. \end{remark} The strategy to prove \autoref{theo:continuity:onCn} is as follows.
-We will first introduce a different locally convex topology that is better suited for obtaining continuity estimates.
-We will then prove that this topology is equivalent to the topology of locally uniform convergence and we will prove continuity of $*'_\hbar$ with respect to this topology.
+\begin{corollary} For $\hbar \in\mathbb C \setminus P_\lambda$ the product $\starhbar$ on $\Pol(\orb\lambda)$ is continuous with respect to the re\-duc\-ti\-on-to\-po\-lo\-gy. \end{corollary} \begin{proof} This follows immediately from the previous theorem and the construction of the re\-duc\-ti\-on-to\-po\-lo\-gy. \end{proof} \begin{remark} It is interesting to point out that the proof of \autoref{theo:continuity:onCn} will not use anything about the actual Lie algebra structure but semisimplicity and the form of the element $F_\hbar$.
+In fact, we only need that the coefficients of $F_\hbar$ behave like $p^w_\lambda(\alpha_w) \approx \abs w^2$ for large $\abs w$.
+The rest of the proof consists in counting terms and checking that there are not too many. \end{remark} The strategy to prove \autoref{theo:continuity:onCn} is as follows.
+We first introduce a different locally convex topology that is better suited for obtaining continuity estimates.
+Then we prove that this topology is equivalent to the topology of locally uniform convergence and we prove the continuity of $*'_\hbar$ with respect to this topology.